Machine Unlearning in the Era of Quantum Machine Learning: An Empirical Study: Proposed Methods

 where \(K\) is the number of classes and \(y_i\) is a one-hot label.
 This target distribution explicitly suppresses the forgotten class, while preserving consistency with the remaining label structure.

 The unlearning loss is defined as:

 which inverts the contribution of the forgotten samples by pushing their predictions toward maximal ambiguity.
-In the quantum setting, gradients are obtained via the parameter-shift rule:
+In the quantum setting, gradients are obtained via the parameter-shift rule \cite{schuld2019evaluating}:

+where $e_j$ is the $j$-th standard basis vector in $\mathbb{R}^{|\theta|}$.
 The key mechanism of LCA is to provide a structured forgetting objective that directly manipulates the predictive distribution in a way that is compatible with VQC embeddings.
 By targeting high entropy rather than arbitrary parameter shifts, LCA yields stable and interpretable forgetting even in low-capacity quantum models.

 \textbf{ADV-UNIFORM.} ADV-UNIFORM addresses another limitation of hybrid models, namely that small parameter changes may not fully eliminate discriminative information encoded in quantum features.
 To enforce stronger forgetting, the method constructs adversarial perturbations that amplify the mismatch between the model's output and the uniform distribution \( u = \frac{1}{K}\mathbf{1} \).